BPMHA

 Bible Study

-Bible study takes place every Wednesday and is client led.
-The groups are normally small at about 8 to 10 people and it provides a unique opportunity for clients from the community to interact over a common interest.
+Bible study takes place every Wednesday and is service user-led.
+The groups are small (about 8 to 10 people), and provides a unique opportunity for members to interact over a shared interest.

-Every week a different passage is chosen from either the Old or New Testament and the group then discuss their thoughts and feelings about it and also how it relates or affects their own lives.
+Every week a different passage is chosen from either the Old or New Testament and the group then discuss their thoughts and feelings, how it relates or affects their own lives.
 As there are so many different backgrounds and experiences in the BPMHA, this gives our clients some insight into other people’s lives, experiences and spirituality and can in the long run enable them to attain a higher understanding of their own worlds.

 Keep Fit

-As so much of our work at BPMHA focuses on health awareness we feel that it is important that we promote not only mental but also physical well-being as the two are so closely intertwined.
+Much of our work at BPMHA focuses on health awareness.
+We feel it is crucial that that both mental and physical well-being are equally promoted as the two are so closely intertwined.

-A trainer visits the centre every Wednesday and users take part on an optional basis although we do strongly encourage their participation.
+A physical fitness trainer visits the centre on Monday and Thursday and users take part on an optional basis (although we do strongly encourage their participation).
 As well as being a great deal of fun the group aims:

 To promote a better self image.